 Full Benefit Medicare-Medicaid Enrollees are Coloradans who have both Medicare and regular Health First Colorado (Colorado's Medicaid Program) coverage.

 In September 2014, we started enrolling Full Benefit Medicare-Medicaid Enrollees into the Accountable Care Collaborative (ACC).
-We will assign you to the Regional Care Collaborative Organization in your area.
-Your Regional Care Collaborative Organization will help coordinate your care.
-They will also make sure you are getting the services you need and seeing the right type of provider.
+We assigned you to the Regional Care Collaborative Organization in your area.
+Your Regional Care Collaborative Organization helped coordinate your care.
+They will also made sure you receoved getting the services you needed and saw the right type of provider.

 To learn more about the ACC: Medicare-Medicaid Program and your enrollment, please contact your Regional Care Collaborative Organization.

 If you are a Full Benefit Medicare-Medicaid Enrollee, you get all of your Medicare benefits and regular Health First Colorado benefits with no changes.
 Additional ACC: Medicare-Medicaid Program benefits include:

 If you want to apply for Medicare, visit the Medicare website.

 If you want to apply for Health First Colorado, see our How to Apply page.